 Unfortunately, many cleaning products on the market are not appropriate for leather and may break down leather finishes, which can lead to worse dryness and cracking.
-That is why Chem-Dry stepped up to create leather cleaning products that are safe and effective for your leather furniture.
+San Juan County Chem-Dry is proud to use only leather cleaning products that are safe and effective for your leather furniture.

 Leather Fading, Cuts, Scuffs & Scratches

 Leather couches and chairs are bound to experience some of the common problems associated with all leather furniture: scratches, fading, and scuffs.
 We are trained to address these problems and rectify a variety of them.
-We even have 60 stock pigment colors similar to the ones used in the tanning process to repair scrapes and scratches on leather.
+We even have 60 stock pigment colors similar to the ones used in the tanning process to repair scrapes and scratches on leather in a way that matches the color of your leather.
 We can also revitalize color on sensitive aniline leathers.

 DIY Leather Cleaning Tips

 A professional cleaning should be scheduled every 6-12 months to keep leather in top shape.
-But outside of those deep cleanings, you’ll need to have a regular DIY cleaning schedule.
+But outside of those deep cleanings, you’ll want to have a regular DIY cleaning schedule as well.

 We offer home cleaning products that are sure to work and be safe for leather.
 You can easily maintain the integrity and beauty of your leather furniture by cleaning with Chem-Dry Soft Cleaner and rejuvenating the protection with Chem-Dry Protection Cream.
 Both products are found in the Chem-Dry Home Leather Care Kit – ask us today about how you can get your hands on this great product.